 - 138 elderly patients requiring antibiotic therapy were divided into two equal groups.

-- The first group received 25 billion Lab4 probiotics daily in conjunction with their prescribed antibiotics, for 20 days.
+- Group 2 received daily one capsule of 25 billion Lab4 probiotics in conjunction with their prescribed antibiotics for 20 days.

 - The efficacy of Lab4 probiotics in the prevention of CDAD was assessed by recording bowel habit and analysing faecal samples.

 - The patient group given Lab4 probiotics experienced a lower incidence of Clostridium difficile diarrhoea compared to the placebo group.